Lemmanaid: Neuro-Symbolic Lemma Conjecturing: The Approach

 \subsection{\tool's Symbolic Engine}

-\paragraph{Template Language} A \emph{template} is an abstraction of a mathematical statement with concrete operators replaced by \emph{holes}.
-The template thus captures the overall structure of the statement.
+\paragraph{Template Language} A \emph{template} is an abstraction of a mathematical statement with most of the concrete operators replaced by schematic variables called \emph{holes}.
+The template captures the overall structure of a statement, with the intention that a template represents a family of analogous lemmas.
+Basic logical operators, such as equality and quantifiers, are part of the template to retain this high-level structure \footnote{See Appendix \ref{app:templates} for details about the standard logic symbols included in our template language.}.
+We simply implement templates using the standard internal \texttt{term} type in Isabelle/HOL \cite{Isabelle-implementation}.
 As an example, consider the following lemmas about the Octonionic product and sum functions from the Isabelle ATP formalization about the octonions, an eight-dimensional extension of complex numbers \citep{Octonions-AFP}:

 \begin{lemma} octo\_product\_noncommutative: \\ \(\neg(\forall x\; y :: octo. (x * y = y * x))\) \end{lemma} \begin{lemma} octo\_distrib\_left: \\ \(a * (b + c) = a * b + a * c\; \texttt{for}\; a\; b\; c ::octo\) \end{lemma} \begin{lemma} octo\_assoc\_plus: \\ \(a + (b + c) = (a + b) + c\; \texttt{for}\; a\; b\; c ::octo\) \end{lemma} If we abstract away the function symbols operating on octonions, and rename the variables according to our template abstraction method, we obtain the three templates: \begin{small}